-- Team must have relevant Real Estate experience in the respective market.
-We prefer the team to have completed 2+ similar projects in the last 12 months.
+- Real estate experience.
+The developer team must have relevant real estate experience in the respective market.
+We prefer the team to have completed at least two similar projects in the last 12 months.

-- Background and Credit are run on each borrower.
+- Financial behavior.
+We run a background and credit check on each borrower team.
 We look for a history of responsible financial behavior.

-- We do a review of personal financials, ensuring the borrower has resources to meet capital requirements for completing project and servicing debt.
+- Personal finances.
+We do a review of the borrower’s personal finances, ensuring they have resources to meet capital requirements for completing the project and servicing debt.

-- Majority members of the borrower’s team must sign a personal guarantee.
+- Personal guarantee.
+The majority members of the borrower’s team must sign a personal guarantee.

-- Properties are not permitted to be owner-occupied.
+- Occupancy.
+Properties are not permitted to be owner-occupied.

-If the borrower meets the listed criteria, we then determine pricing.
-After all costs, we underwrite for no less than a 10% profit margin in the project.
-We stress test this for lower sales price, increased rehab budget, extended time, etc. to ensure we have adequate downside protection.
-Here are a few other things that we consider:
+If the borrower or borrower team meets the above criteria, we determine pricing.
+After all costs, we underwrite for no less than a 10% profit in the project.
+We do this in the event of a lower sales price, increased rehab budget, extended time, etc. to ensure we have adequate downside protection.

 - Loan-to-cost at origination is 85% or less, ensuring the borrower has “skin in the game.”